Well, I'm pretty sure I cracked the code on crispy tofu in the air-fryer without oil and coating it with corn starch and other stuff.

 (Don't worry - I will also tell you how to oven cook these if you don't have an air fryer.)

 First, I want you to have all the facts you need to understand about tofu so that you are confident that tofu is a health protective food that neither causes breast cancer nor causes boys to grow boobs.
 As a breast cancer this is very important to me and I have researched this thoroughly and consulted an integrative oncologist in addition.

 If you need more facts on the nutritional aspects or safety of soy as well as to learn how to buy tofu and how to prepare it for any recipe, please check this prior post I wrote and video I made showing what to do exactly!

-1 14-ounce block of extra firm Organic Tofu, pressed
+1 14-ounce block of extra firm Organic Tofu, pressed and sliced

 2 tbsp. tamari

 2 shakes cayenne, dusted across (or 2 pinches)

 Optional: A few shakes of "Everything But The Bagel" makes it even crispier and tastier

 Step 1: After pressing the tofu thoroughly (this is important!), cut into 1-inch cubes and place gently into a large flat bowl (so they are NOT all on top of each other in a deep bowl).

 Step 2: Scatter the tamari over the tofu and mix gently with your fingers, turning over the cubes gently.
 Not every cube will be covered evenly and that's ok because you don't want to saturate your cubes or they will not be crispy.